-H. Required Reports, Applications, and Fees
+J. Required Reports, Applications, and Fees

 - 1. Required reports and applications must be submitted to the Commission in the manner and within the time frame prescribed in these Rules or as prescribed by the Commission. - 2.
 Required processing fees must accompany all reports and applications. - 3.
 Annual sustaining fees must be paid in a timely manner prescribed by the Commission and in accordance with the AACSC Bylaws. - 4.
-Failure to provide reports and fees to the Commission may result in an action taken by the Commission consistent with Section VII, Rules of Process and Procedure, Standards of Accreditation including denial or withdrawal of accreditation.
+Failure to provide reports and fees to the Commission may result in an action taken by the Commission consistent with Section VII of these Rules, including denial or withdrawal of accreditation.

-I. Requests for Information
+K. Requests for Information

-- 1. The Commission may, at any time, request a school to produce information and documentation that the Commission deems pertinent and relevant.
-Failure to produce such documentation in the manner and within the time frame established by the Commission may result in action being taken by the Commission, consistent with Section VII, Rules of Process and Procedure, Standards of Accreditation, including denial or withdrawal of accreditation. - 2.
-A request for information from the Commission by a school or other entity with standing to make such a request must submit the request on letterhead signed by the appropriate official with authority to make the request.
+1. The Commission may, at any time, request a school to produce information and documentation that the Commission deems pertinent and relevant.
+Failure to produce such documentation in the manner and within the time frame established by the Commission may result in action being taken by the Commission, consistent with Section VII of these Rules, including denial or withdrawal of accreditation.

+2. A request for information from the Commission by a school or other entity with standing to make such a request must submit the request on letterhead signed by the appropriate official with authority to make the request.

-SECTION II - APPLICATION FOR ACCREDITATION AND SELF EVALUATION
+SECTION II - APPLICATION FOR ACCREDITATION AND SELF-EVALUATION